University of Ghana Takes Bold Step to Guide 2025 Applicants

 In a TikTok video posted by @KingShacky on Thursday, December 11, 2025, the content creator, known for sharing helpful guidance on university admissions, explained that the team is fully equipped to assist admitted applicants.

-According to the video, the Help Desk is stationed at the University of Ghana Sports Complex, where staff members focus solely on assisting individuals with no fee.
+According to the video, the Help Desk is stationed at the University of Ghana Sports Complex, where staff members focus solely on assisting individuals at no extra cost.

 Read also